Scholarships and Tuition Assistance Information

 strain, but how we can help continues to be strengthened every year.
 So, please, talk to us.

-- Lowest Tuition – Highest Value: Mercy maintains the lowest tuition
+- Low Tuition – Highest Value: At $10,950, Mercy maintains one of the lowest tuition

 rates among local all-girl Catholic high schools, yet is still one of